avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 ![IPE Screenshot](assets/ipe.png "IPE Screenshot")

-# 4. IoTConnrct Account Setup
+# 4. IoTConnect Account Setup
 **NOTE: If you have already created an IoTConnect Account OR were provided an account as part of a training or workshop, skip this section.**

 If you need to create an account, a free 2-month subscription is available.
 Please follow the [Creating a New IoTConnect Account](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) guide and return to this guide once complete.